Nunavut government gives update on COVID-19 response | CBC News

 Health Minister George Hickes and Chief Public Health Officer Dr. Michael Patterson will speak at 11 a.m.
 ET.

 There are currently no confirmed cases of COVID-19 in Nunavut.
-As of Wednesday, there were 106 people being investigated by public health for symptoms.
+As of last week there were 100 people being investigated by public health for symptoms, for a total of 1145 people investigated to date.

 You can watch the live news conference here on CBC North, or on the CBC Nunavut Facebook page.
 The conference will also play on local cable, on channel 233 and will air at 4 p.m.
 ET on the CBC radio show Tusaajaksat.